Paying council tax

 - an aggrieved person - this is someone who is directly affected by the decision, for example, the administrator of the estate of a liable person who has died

 You must write to your local authority with your complaint.
-The local authority should send you a reply within 2 months.
+The local council should send you a reply within 2 months.

 The valuation tribunal can’t hear appeals about: